Libensemble/spack_libe/summit/summit-build-libe.md

 ### Actions

 * nlopt does not add nlopt.py directory to PYTHONPATH.
-Fix in nlopt package.py if possible or report issue (also compare with other systems).
+[Pull request #13688 opened 2019-11-11]